 Between the eleven cities, they receive over 20 million visitors per year, and have an increasing number of innovative wine tourism projects, from winery restaurants to hands-on visitor experiences, to tailored food-and-wine matching tasting experiences.

 The Great Wine Capitals media service will keep journalists up to date with the most recent projects, and the award-winning wineries, to share with readers.
 The highly successful annual ‘Best Of Wine Tourism’ awards reward success across seven categories including Innovative Wine Tourism Experiences, Accommodation, Wine Tourism Restaurants, Art and Culture, Architecture & Landscapes, Wine Tourism Services and Sustainable Wine Tourism Practises.

 The national winners go on to compete for the prestigious international prizes.
-2012 the Best Of Wine Tourism Award celebrated its tenth anniversary, with over 380 properties from four continents competing for the titles.
+In 2020 the Best Of Wine Tourism Award celebrated its seventyth seventieth anniversary, with more than 500 properties from all continents competing for the titles.

 The Network also exists as a business entity – and there are many stories to be developed surroundings its education programmes (where the cities exchange information and advancements in, for example, wine making techniques) and the support that each city offers to those wanting to engage in business (offering temporary office facilities and translation services, among other things).

 Please fill in the form below to access the latest Media Kit.